7 Ways Self Submission Hurts Yourself on Social Media

 6. You gain no authority over time and throughout different social media sites

-I'm a nobody on Digg, I rarely use it and do not contribute much.
-My contributions on StumbleUpon, Mixx, Sphinn and elsewhere made me so well known on social media that I get recognized at Digg too and even without a network of friends people vote for me because they trust me (and read my submissions in the first place).
-This works the other way too.
-You might change your user name but you can't change your website URL too often.
-People will know you from elsewhere and vote you either up or down.
+My contributions on some social sites made me so well known on social media in general that I get recognized at other sites too and even without a network of friends people vote for me because they trust me (and read my submissions in the first place).
+This works the other way as well.
+You might change your user name but you can’t change your website URL too often.
+People will know you from elsewhere and vote you either up, down or ignore you.

 7. I’ll ignore you